-Found in tropical and sub-tropical regions, mangrove forests are one of the Earth’s richest, and most threatened, types of coastal habitat and ecosystems.
+Found in tropical and subtropical regions, mangrove forests are one of the Earth’s richest and most threatened types of coastal habitat and ecosystems.
 Found in 192 countries, mangroves provide a wide range of vital, valuable ecosystem services and products.
 Yet they are being destroyed at an alarming rate.

 Mangroves – 90 percent of which are located in developing nations – provide the foundation for biodiversity and coastal communities the world over.
-In addition to being breeding and rearing grounds for an amazing variety of plants and animals, mangroves serve as carbon sinks and buffers that protect coastal areas from tides, currents and extreme weather.
+In addition to being breeding and rearing grounds for an amazing variety of plants and animals, mangroves serve as carbon sinks and buffers that protect coastal areas from tides, currents, and extreme weather.

-“[M]ore than 100 million people around the world live within 10 kilometers of large mangrove forests, benefiting from a variety of goods and services such as fisheries and forest products, clean water and protection against erosion and extreme weather events,” then UN Under-Secretary General and UNEP Executive Director Achim Steiner highlighted back in 2010 while announcing the release of a landmark scientific research report entitled, “The Importance of Mangroves: A Call to Action.”
+“[M]ore than 100 million people around the world live within 10 kilometers of large mangrove forests, benefiting from a variety of goods and services such as fisheries and forest products, clean water and protection against erosion and extreme weather events,” then UN Under-Secretary-General and UNEP Executive Director Achim Steiner highlighted back in 2010 while announcing the release of a landmark scientific research report entitled, “The Importance of Mangroves: A Call to Action.”

 That said, mangroves are being destroyed 3-5 times faster than the average for overall forest loss.
-The ripple effects extend far and wide, resulting in an estimated $42 billion worth of economic damages every year and eliminating essential ecosystems services people and communities have traditionally relied on to survive and thrive, according to the study.
+The ripple effects extend far and wide, resulting in an estimated $42 billion worth of economic damages every year and eliminating essential ecosystem services people and communities have traditionally relied on to survive and thrive, according to the study.

 “Mangroves provide ecosystem services worth around US$33,000-$57,000 per hectare per year, Steiner pointed out.

 “Add to that their superior ability to store carbon that would otherwise be released into the atmosphere and it becomes clear that their continued destruction makes neither ecological nor economic sense.”